 The new interpretive center at Westwood Hills Nature Center is currently closed to the public.
 However, trails and outdoor areas remain open.
 The entrance lobby remains open for public restroom access.

 City playgrounds and play structures are open.
 Please note that playground equipment is not sanitized.
 Please wash your hands (or use hand sanitizer) before and after use and please stay home if you are sick or showing symptoms.

 The City of St. Louis Park has introduced an interactive COVID-19 resource, with links to maps and a variety of other information.

 City of Golden Valley

 The City of Golden Valley has been reviewing its emergency protocols and resources, including collaborating with Hennepin County and the Minnesota Department of Health (MDH).
 To help slow the spread of COVID-19, the City has closed its facilities to the public and has suspended all programs and events, including Parks & Rec activities.
-Facilities that have been closed include City Hall, and Brookview Backyard and Events & Celebrations.
+Facilities that have been closed include City Hall, and Brookview Backyard, Events & Celebrations, and Outdoor Pub Curling.
 During the closure, city employees will have limited access to their office phones.
 The best way to communicate with them during this time is by email.
 The City’s DMV office is open by appointment only.
 View the City’s COVID-19 resource page.

 Discover St. Louis Park

 We are closely monitoring guidance from Centers for Disease Control and Prevention and our tourism industry partners such as US Travel, Destinations International, and Explore Minnesota Tourism.